 Latex is a commonly used material in elevation training masks because it is extremely durable and doesn’t slip on the skin.
 However, if you have a latex allergy, using a mask made with this material can be dangerous.

 Neoprene is a flexible, durable material for an elevation training mask.
-It maintains its shape in any conditions, stays in place on the skin, and works well in nearly any kind of weather.
+It maintains its shape in any condition, stays in place on the skin, and works well in nearly any kind of weather.

 Silicone is an excellent material for an elevation training mask, so many high-quality models use it.
 It’s durable, doesn’t slip, and feels comfortable against the skin.
 It’s also heat-resistant so the mask won’t lose its shape in hot conditions.
 Silicone can shrink when wet, though, so you must be careful to dry it thoroughly after cleaning.